Reading time: Less than 1 minute

 Increase your vocabulary and you’ll make your writing much more precise.
 That’s why I provide a word of the week.
 Today’s word: fulminating….

-When I read the novel Where’d You Go, Bernadette, by Marie Semple, I didn’t expect to find my word of the week.
+When I read the novel Where’d You Go, Bernadette, by Maria Semple, I didn’t expect to find my word of the week.
 I was grateful enough to have an intelligent and satisfying “beach read” that was funny enough to make me laugh aloud.

 Then Semple used a word that was unfamiliar to me, even though I could guess its meaning, thanks to context.
 That word was fulminating.
 Here’s how she used it: